SPCA Pet Adoption

 Back to Library

-SPCA Pet Adoption, January 28, 2026
+SPCA Pet Adoption, February 20, 2026

 The SPCA of Texas Dallas Animal Care Center is open for adoptions every day from noon to 6:00 PM.
 Animals are available by walk-in on a first-come, first-served basis.
 Appointments are also available for select animals.
 Animals at the Jan Rees-Jones building don’t need an appointment.
 Some of the SPCA dogs up for adoption are temporarily housed in the Russell E. Dealey Rescue Center.
 This overflow area for adoptable animals is nearby but is accessible by appointment only.
 Please browse available animals at spca.org/findapet and visit spca.org/dogadopt to inquire about a dog or spca.org/catadopt to inquire about a cat.

-These adult dogs and adult cats are at the SPCA of Texas’ Dallas Animal Care Center and our Ellis County Animal Care Center (2570 FM Road 878, Waxahachie, TX).
-Adoptions are sponsored by the Russell E. Dealey Animal Rescue Center.
-There’s one exception—when a senior adopts a senior pet, age seven or older the adoption fee is waived.
-Puppies and kittens under the age of six months are $150.
-Fee includes spay/neuter surgery, age-appropriate vaccinations, a heartworm test for dogs six months and older and a FIV/FeLV test for cats 4 months and older, initial flea/tick preventative and heartworm preventative, a microchip, 30 days of MetLife Insurance, a free 14-day wellness exam with VCA Animal Hospitals, a rabies tag and a free leash.
+These adult dogs and adult cats are at the SPCA of Texas’ Dallas Animal Care Center (2400 Lone Star Dr, 75212).
+The adoption fee for adult dogs and adult cats is $100, and the adoption fee for puppies and kittens under the age of 6 months, is $175.
+Fees include spay/neuter surgery, age-appropriate vaccinations, a heartworm test for dogs six months and older, initial flea/tick preventative and heartworm preventative, a microchip, 30 days of MetLife Insurance, a free 14-day wellness exam with VCA Animal Hospitals, a rabies tag, free collar and leash, and a free engraved tag.

-Looking for a new home: Zoey
+Looking for a new home: Felicity

-Still looking for a new home: Butters
+Still looking for a new home: Cupid

 Still looking for a new home: Lazuli